Amazon.co.uk Widgets

 Licences, trademarks, source code licences and attributions

-928uk® is a trademark of Multizone Limited, registered in the UK.
 Multizone and this site is not affiliated with or endorsed by The Joomla!
 Project™.
 Any products and services provided through this site are not supported or warrantied by The Joomla!
-Project or Open Source Matters, Inc. Use of the Joomla!® name, symbol, logo and related trademarks is permitted under a limited licence granted by Open Source Matters, Inc. AdMob™, AdSense™, AdWords™, Android™, Chrome OS™, Chromebook™, Chrome™, DART™, Flutter™, Firebase™, Firestore™, Fuchsia™, Gmail™, Google Maps™, Google Pixel™, Google Play™, Pixelbook Go™, and Pixel™ and other trademarks listed at the Google Brand Resource center are trademarks of Google LLC and this site is not endorsed by or affiliated with Google in any way.
+Project or Open Source Matters, Inc. Use of the Joomla!® name, symbol, logo and related trademarks is permitted under a limited licence granted by Open Source Matters, Inc. 928uk® is a trademark of Multizone Limited, registered in the UK.
+AdMob™, AdSense™, AdWords™, Android™, Chrome OS™, Chromebook™, Chrome™, DART™, Flutter™, Firebase™, Firestore™, Fuchsia™, Gmail™, Google Maps™, Google Pixel™, Google Play™, Pixelbook Go™, and Pixel™ and other trademarks listed at the Google Brand Resource center are trademarks of Google LLC and this site is not endorsed by or affiliated with Google in any way.
 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. The OSI logo trademark is the trademark of Open Source Initiative.
+Microsoft, CoPilot, Microsoft 365, Microsoft Teams, and Windows are trademarks of the Microsoft group of companies.
+ROKU, the ROKU Logo, STREAMING STICK, ROKU TV, ROKU POWERED, the ROKU POWERED Logo, ROKU READY, the ROKU READY Logo, the purple fabric tag design,and the purple d-pad design are trademarks and/or registered trademarks of Roku, Inc. in the UK, the United States and other countries.
 UNIX® and the X® logo are registered trademarks of The Open Group.
 Any other product or company names may be trademarks™ or registered® trademarks of their respective holders.
 Use of these trademarks in articles here does not apply affiliation or endorsement by any of them.

 Where the source code is published here on ezone.co.uk or on our GitHub by Angus Fox, Multizone Limited it is licenced according to the open source practice for the project concerned.